 Because at the end of the day, customers don't care about you.
 They don't care about how pretty your website is.
 They want to know that whatever you're selling will work.
 They want to know what's in it for them.
 And with the right website content strategy, you can help them understand that.

-All it takes are the answers to these ten questions.
+All it takes are the answers to these eleven questions.

 11 Questions Your Website Content Strategy Must Answer